wjma90/google-drive-upload/README.md

 ## Usage

-First, we need to obtain our oauth credentials, here's how to do it:
+First, we have to authenticate.

+There are two ways to authenticate, oauth credentials or service accounts.
+Use any one.

 ### Generating Oauth Credentials

+To obtain oauth credentials, follow below steps:

 - Follow [Enable Drive API](#enable-drive-api) section.
 - Open [google console](https://console.developers.google.com/).